p-m-p/mopup/README.md

-Mopup - code clean up utility gem
+Mopup - code clean up utility
 ===

 Cleans up rogue whitespace in source code.
 Will also translate tabs to spaces